Remembering the Old Ways. Rekindling the Sacred Connection

 Our Logo

-We chose this symbol with great care and respect.
-The deer, in many traditions, is the one who gives itself so that others may live.
-It is a figure of grace, humility, and quiet strength.
+We chose this symbol with great care.
+In many “old way” traditions, the deer is the one that gives its life so that others may live.
+It is a being of grace, humility, and quiet strength.
 The antlers represent receptivity, antennae to the spirit world, while the mask itself calls attention to the ceremonial roles that once guided communities in rhythm with the land.

-This logo is not decoration.
-It is an offering.
-A prayer carved in wood and shell.
+This logo is not a decoration.
+It is a prayer carved in wood and shell.
 A commitment to walk gently, remember deeply, and keep the fire of tradition alive.